ezulfica/SANonogramSolver/README.md

 # The cost function :

-For the cost function, let's suppose that the Solution S :
+For the cost function, let's suppose we have the solution S :

 <img src="https://raw.githubusercontent.com/ezulfica/SANonogramSolver/main/img/err1.png" style="display: block; margin: auto;" />
 and a state G :

 <img src="https://raw.githubusercontent.com/ezulfica/SANonogramSolver/main/img/err2.png" style="display: block; margin: auto;" />

-In order to compute the error the maximum number of segments is calculated (s).
+In order to compute the error the maximum number of segments is calculated (NS).
-For each segments we took the numbers of black cells, and if the number of segments is lesser than s, we add zeros.
+For each segments we took the numbers of black cells, and if the number of segments is lesser than NS, we add zeros.

 n_S = (2,1,1)